-For all procurement activities where evaluation criteria apply, 15% of the evaluation criteria (out of the 100%) must be allocated to the Local Benefits Test criteria.
+For all procurement activities where evaluation criteria apply, a minimum of 15% of the evaluation criteria (out of the 100%) must be allocated to the Local Benefits Test criteria.

-Figure 1 following provides the Local Benefits Test scoring model and scoring for each criterion, which must be used when scoring the 15% for the Local Benefits Test.
+Figure 1 following provides the Local Benefits Test scoring model and scoring for each criterion, which must be used when scoring the Local Benefits Test.